Early Lorne Photographers

 John Norman

 Photography was an early, lucrative spin-off from Lorne’s long-established tourist industry.
 And a pioneer of the holiday snap business was talented photographer and early electrical engineer John S Norman.
+He processed his photographs in his shop near William Snowden’s general store.

 Norman setup his mobile studio on the banks of the lower Erskine River in 1881, producing photographs of well-heeled holidaymakers who flocked from Melbourne and Geelong to spend summer in Lorne’s grand hotels and guesthouses.
 The tourist photographer was a pioneer in an another illuminating field – providing Lorne with electrical lighting.